CiscoSE/UmbrellaInternalDomainImporter/README.md

 1. Prior to running the script for the first time, copy the ***.env.example*** to ***.env***.
     * ```cp .env.example .env```
 2. Open the ***.env*** file and configure the file and Umbrella parameters.
-    - CSV_FILENAME: The file name of the CSV file containing the desired domains.
+    - DOMAIN_CSV: The file name of the CSV file containing the desired domains.
+(String)
+    - DOMAIN_URL: A URL containing the desired domains, one domain per line.
 (String)
     - INTERVAL: The refresh interval, in seconds, between subsequent checks when running as a daemon.
 (Integer)
     - UMBRELLA_API_ORG_ID: The Organization ID of your Umbrella instance.
 (Integer)
     - UMBRELLA_API_MANAGEMENT_KEY: The Umbrella Management API Key to be used.
 (String)